dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## TableAnomalyRowCountChange7DaysCheckSpec
+## TableAnomalyDifferencingRowCount30DaysCheckSpec
-Table level check that ensures that the row count changes in a rate within a two-tailed percentile during last 7 days.
+Table level check that ensures that the row count is within a two-tailed percentile from measurements made during the last 30 days.
+Use in partitioned checks.